openhab/openhab-addons/bundles/org.openhab.binding.gpio/README.md

 Input Channel Disconnect Connect Action determines what happens when the binding disconnects from pigpiod.

   Do Nothing : The default, do nothing.
 Input channels will retain their current value.
-  Set Undef  : Sets the channel state to UNDEF to indicate that pigpiod has disconnected.
+  Set Undef  : Sets the input channel states to UNDEF to indicate that pigpiod has disconnected.
 ```

 Input Channel Reconnect Connect Action: